Orbiit/quantum-honkibilia/README.md

 ## Editing mode

-Editing mode is on by default; the grid will be shown while in this mode.
+The grid will be shown while in this mode.
 You can switch to the non-editing mode by pressing `space`.

 You can move around the grid using the `WASD` keys (left, up, right, and down respectively).
 Scroll to zoom in/out.